 She firmly believes that religious, cultural, and ethnic differences serve a purpose for humanity.
 These differences help us discover unity within diversity and help us create a pluralistic society with deep respect and appreciation of different beliefs.

 She believes we cannot be stagnant but instead, be proactive and strive together for positive changes in a society that leads toward progress.

 As a certified Human Right Consultant, In 2019, She met Indonesian delegates ( Global leadership program) to promote interfaith dialogue and shared values of civic engagement, democracy, human rights, pluralism, diversity, and the impact of women in western society through Islamic & Judeo-Christian perspective.

-She has received a community service award in 2015 & received recognition for interfaith services by Interfaith Leadership Council in 2016.
+She received a community service award in 2015 & received recognition for interfaith services from Interfaith Leadership Council in 2016.